hms-dbmi-cellenics/developer-docs/README.md

 Cellenics Documentation
 =================================
-Welcome to the documentation for Cellenics -- a cloud-based open source web platform for single cell RNA sequencing data analysis.
-It allows anyone to easily turn their big datasets into meaningful biology and make discoveries, free of charge.
-The core contributors are a [team](https://www.biomage.net/our-team) of mission oriented software engineers, bioinformaticians and researchers who are trying to accelerate scientific research with the aim of improving human health.
+Welcome to the documentation for Cellenics: a cloud-based open source web platform for single cell RNA sequencing data analysis developed by Harvard Medical School.
+Cellenics allows anyone to easily turn their big datasets into meaningful biology and make discoveries, free of charge.
+The core contributors are a [team](https://www.biomage.net/our-team) of mission oriented software engineers, bioinformaticians and researchers at Biomage and Harvard.

 Get Started
 ----------